axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-04-28-The-Weakmess-of-Progressive-Organizations.markdown

 <h2>Common Denominator: Owner-Boss</h2>
 <p>In a recent Corporate Rebels post, Joost Minaar identifies <a
 href="https://corporate-rebels.com/progressive-organizational-structures/?mc_cid=0df9a3a5c7&mc_eid=eb36a9b4c1">ten progressive organizational structures</a>.
-Except for one, LATTICE/WL Gore, the rest one thing in common: an owner-boss.
+Except for one, LATTICE/WL Gore, the rest share one weakness: an owner-boss.
 </p>

 <table style="margin-left:auto; margin-right:auto; vertical-align:text-top; ">